VaishakVk/TennisGameScore/README.md

 ## Assumptions
 - Tie breakers are not considered
 - Serve details are not tracked using the program.
+- The game ends once a player wins two sets.
+The match would not continue until the completion of all 3 sets.

 ## Rules
 - A game is won by the first player to have won at least four points in total and at least two points more than the opponent.